-Cobb, a Democrat, was the representative for Alabama's 5th congressional district from 1895 to 1897.
+Cobb was the representative for Alabama’s 5th congressional district and was a Democrat.
+He served from 1895 to 1897.

 From Dec 1887 to Apr 1896, Cobb missed 477 of 1,622 roll call votes, which is 29.4%.
 This is better than the median of 36.8% among the lifetime records of representatives serving in Apr 1896.
 The chart below reports missed votes over time.

 |Dec 1887-Feb 1888||39||1||2.6%||2nd|

 |Dec 1895-Feb 1896||18||3||16.7%||37th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information